eskil/authed_app/README.md

  end
 ```

-And fix up the user model
+Fix up the user model to have a virtual (non-db-backed) password field, and tweak the changeset to clearly list out optiona and required fields.

 ```diff
 diff --git a/web/models/user.ex b/web/models/user.ex
 index 2c7f823..48fb451 100644